-White Tea vs Green Tea: Processing, Caffeine, Weight Loss, Price
+White Tea vs Green Tea: Everything You Need To Know

-Green tea is well-known for its numerous health benefits, including weight loss.
+Green tea is well-known for its numerous health benefits, including weight loss effects.
 However, in the recent years, white tea is gaining popularity.
+This closely related tea type is in fact made from the same Camellia Sinenes tea plant.
 So what is really the difference between white and green tea?
 In this article, we compare both types and discuss their differences in processing, caffeine content, health benefits, price and more.

 White Tea versus Green Tea Processing